Flag of convenience: Ratification of maritime conventions

 International regulations for the maritime industry are promulgated by agencies of the United Nations, particularly the International Maritime Organization and International Labour Organization.
 Flag states adopt these regulations for their ships by ratifying individual treaties.
-One common criticism against flag of convenience countries is that they allow shipowners to avoid these regulations by not ratifying important treaties or by failing to enforce them.
+One common criticism against flags of convenience was that they allow shipowners to avoid these regulations by not ratifying important treaties or by failing to enforce them.
+Recent surveys (table on right side) shows that major FOC administrations comply with the international conventions.
+Only small percent of FOC tonnage belongs to flags, which are out of this process.

 The International Chamber of Shipping (ICS) issues an annual report entitled the Shipping Industry Flag State Performance Table identifying the six "core" conventions representing a minimum level of maritime regulation, from the viewpoint of shipowners, as SOLAS, MARPOL, LL 66, STCW, MLC, and CLC/FUND92.
-Of these, all 42 flag of convenience countries listed by ITF have ratified the STCW Convention, concerning standards of training, certification and watchkeeping for seafarers, and 22 of them have ratified all six.
-However, at least seventeen listed countries have not ratified all the remaining five conventions.
+With the exception of Eswatini, all 45 flags of convenience listed by ITF have ratified the STCW Convention, concerning standards of training, certification and watchkeeping for seafarers, and 23 of them have ratified all six.
+However, at least sixteen listed countries have not ratified all the remaining five conventions.
 To put this in context, over 50 flag states have not ratified all six conventions, including China and United States of America.

 The Safety of Life at Sea (SOLAS) and Load Line (LL 66) conventions focus on shipboard safety issues.
 Originally developed in response to the sinking of RMS Titanic, SOLAS sets regulations on lifeboats, emergency equipment and safety procedures, including continuous radio watches.
 It has been updated to include regulations on ship construction, fire protection systems, life-saving appliances, radio communications, safety of navigation, management for the safe operation of ships, and other safety and security concerns.
 LL 66 sets standards for minimum buoyancy, hull stress, and ship's fittings, as well as establishing navigational zones where extra precautions must be taken.

 The International Labour Organization Maritime Labour Convention, 2006 provides comprehensive rights and protection at work for seafarers, including requirements for minimum age, qualifications, hours of work and rest, medical care, complaint procedures, wage payments, and onboard living arrangements.
 The MLC replaced a number of earlier ILO Conventions including ILO147.

 MARPOL and CLC/FUND92 relate to pollution.
 The International Convention for the Prevention of Pollution from Ships, 1973 (MARPOL), as modified by the Protocol of 1978, including Annexes I–VI" regulates pollution by ships, including oil and air pollution, shipboard sewage and garbage.
 The Civil Liability for Oil Pollution Damage (CLC) and International Fund for Compensation for Oil Pollution Damage (FUND92) together provide mechanisms to ensure compensation for victims of oil spills.

+With the exception of Cameroon, each of the top twelve FOC registries by tonnage (see Port state control) are signatories to the major revisions of all six core maritime conventions.